 The Old Town Bridge Tower is the name of the tower on the east side of the Charles Bridge.
 This area is one of the very best spots in Prague for photography of the beautiful Mala Strana (which translates to “Lesser Town”) neighborhood.

 Paying the entrance fee to climb the Old Town Bridge Tower is worth every penny (or 100 Czech Koruna), even if you aren’t a photographer.
-You’ll have sweeping view of the Mala Strana neighborhood of the city, with its orange roof tops, spires, domes, and of course, Prague Castle itself.
+You’ll have a sweeping view of the Mala Strana neighborhood of the city, with its orange rooftops, spires, domes, and of course, Prague Castle itself.

 This spot is also a great place for sunset photography in Prague.
 This is especially true on a day when it has rained, but the sky clears up enough to allow the sun’s rays to reflect against the clouds.

 On the Charles Bridge

 Walking across the Charles Bridge is a quintessential activity for any tourist visiting Prague.
 It also happens to be one of the best spots for photography in Prague, period.

 The bridge is also a great spot for architectural photography, as you can see in the picture above.
 Both of the Charles Bridge towers make for striking models, in all of their Gothic beauty.
 There are certain spots on the bridge where you can capture some amazing shots of Prague Castle as well, especially if you are using a 200/300 mm zoom lens.

 Top of Town Hall Clock Tower